AshharAhmadKhan/Backend-Systems-Development/README.md

 # Backend-Systems-Development

-This repository contains a collection of backend-focused applications developed during my Software Engineering Internship.
+This repository contains a collection of backend-focused applications developed during my Software Engineering Internship at CodingRajaTechnologies.
 These projects demonstrate the application of Object-Oriented Programming (OOP) principles, relational database management, and robust error handling in Java.

 ## 🏦 1.
 FinTrack: Secure Banking Engine